 Speaking of lists, to make keeping track of all these decisions easier, we’ve made a house hunting checklist to help you remember all the important details to look out for while shopping for the right fit.
-Following this checklist will make comparing homes after touring them simpler and will help ensure no important considerations slip through the cracks.
+(And if you're looking for a home, Orchard can help with personalized recommendations.)
+Following this checklist will make comparing homes after touring them simpler and will help ensure no important considerations or amenities slip through the cracks.

 You can download the checklist and print it for yourself to bring along with you when you’re house hunting, rating each aspect of the houses you’re viewing as you go:

 You can download the checklist by clicking here or by clicking the checklist itself.

 In addition to this printable house hunting checklist, we’ve compiled a list of things to keep in mind as you tour homes.
 Read our list below of what to look out for when home buying, particularly if you're looking to buy your first home.

 Loving how the interior of your home looks is so important when searching for a home.
 It’s important, however, to remember that you can make a lot of cosmetic changes to your home quite easily.
 Before making an offer on a home you love the look of, keep an eye out for these serious interior issues that may arise and can be harder and more expensive to fix.